-Denial of the proposed special permit/selection of the No Action Alternative would result in ETS shipping larger quantities of LNG over the highway via cargo tank motor vehicle.
-A larger reliance on transportation via cargo tank motor vehicle/truck would result in more fuel use and emissions, due to inferior fuel efficiency of highway transportation compared to rail.
-Issuance of the proposed special permit/selection of the Proposed Action Alternative would result in ETS shipping smaller quantities of LNG over the highway in cargo tank motor vehicles/truck and greater quantities of LNG via rail, which would result in less fuel use and less emissions.
-Moving one ton of freight by train would result in approximately 70% less fuel than moving the same freight by truck.
+the proposed special permit/selection of the Proposed Action Alternative could result in ETS shipping smaller quantities of LNG over the highway in cargo tank motor vehicles and greater quantities of LNG via rail, which would result in less fuel use and less emissions.
+Moving one ton of freight by train would result in approximately 70% less fuel than moving the same freight by motor vehicle.